Interdisciplinary approaches for COPD understanding

 Group leader: Isabelle Dupin

-Group members: Laila Boubeker, Estelle Dupouy, Pauline Henrot, Eloïse Latouille, Elise Maurat, Arthur Pavot, Thais Pivetta, Renaud Prevel, Katharina Raasch, Emma Samaniego, Maeva Zysman
+Group members: Léo Grassion, Pauline Henrot, Eloïse Latouille, Amélie Legrix, Elise Maurat, Renaud Prevel, Katharina Raasch, Maeva Zysman

 Lung exposure to various types of particles, such as those present in cigarette smoke, can lead to chronic obstructive pulmonary disease (COPD).
 COPD is a common and devastating respiratory disease, characterized by a progressive airflow obstruction.
-The chronic course of COPD is frequently worsened by acute exacerbations, which contribute considerably to the worldwide increased mortality, morbidity, and health-care costs associated with the disease.
+The chronic course of COPD is frequently worsened by acute exacerbations, which contribute considerably to the worldwide increased mortality, morbidity, and health-care costs.
+In addition, around 1/3 of individuals with COPD present skeletal muscle damage, also known as sarcopenia (Henrot et al., 2023a; b), which is itself responsible for increased morality among patients with COPD.

 Current projects